gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/arraymethods3.md

 * type: code-snippet
 * language: python3.6
 * id: 39177ecc-9a13-4ca6-83c2-495489bfa312
-* title: getElementsAfter
+* title: get_elements_after

 ### !question

-Write a function called "getElementsAfter".
+Write a function called "get_elements_after".

-Given an list and an index, "getElementsAfter" returns a new list with all the elements after (but not including) the given index.
+Given an list and an index, "get_elements_after" returns a new list with all the elements after (but not including) the given index.

 Note:
 * In order to do this you should be familiar with slicing lists in Python.